-Sweden’s Minister for International Development Cooperation Peter Eriksson will visit Armenia on 21-22 March.
-Ahead of his visit the Swedish government has announced that it intends to increase its financial support to Armenia, in response to the strong political will to undertake necessary reforms, following the “velvet revolution” of 2018.
-Meeting the global goals of Agenda 2030 and building public confidence and trust in our democratic systems are examples of challenges that require countries to work together, writes Peter Eriksson.
+Sweden’s Minister for International Development Cooperation Peter Eriksson will visit Armenia on the 21st of March.
+The Swedish government has announced that it intends to increase the financial support to Armenia in response to the strong political will to undertake democratic reforms following the "Velvet Revolution" of 2018.
+"Meeting the Global Goals and the 2030 Agenda, building public confidence and trust in our democratic systems are examples of the challenges that require our countries to work together," writes Peter Eriksson.

 Peter Eriksson outlines why the Swedish Government will increase its financial support to Armenia in an article published in "Dagens Nyheter":

-The fact that the number of women in the newly elected National Assembly has increased is one of the many signs of progressive movement towards change in the country.
+"An active democratization process has started in Armenia after the "Velvet Revolution" and the shift of power during 2018.
+We see a strong political will to undertake necessary reforms and strengthen democracy, freedom of expression, as well as other fundamental rights and freedoms.
+The fact that the number of women in the newly elected National Assembly has increased is one of the many signs of a progressive movement towards change in the country.
 Therefore, this is the right moment for Sweden to increase its support and contribute to the positive developments in Armenia.”

+The opening of a bilateral program for Sweden’s development cooperation with Armenia will result in increased and more targeted funding.
 Today, Sweden supports several regional projects that benefit Armenia and a small number of bilateral projects.
-This includes important initiatives aimed at strengthening environmental protection and policy, political and economic empowerment of women and building democratic, resilient and well-functioning public institutions.
-These sectors will continue to remain important.
+This includes important initiatives aimed at strengthening environmental protection and policy, political and economic empowerment of women, building democratic and resilient public institutions.

 Minister Eriksson named three priorities for Swedish support to democratization processes in Eastern Europe, which can be summarized as follows: